yumuzi234/e8vm/readme.md

 No one understands the code any more.

-To avoid replaying this history, E8VM proposes an entire set of langauge tool-chain that puts code readability, or more precisely, code *comprehensibility* as the one and only first priority.
+To avoid replaying this history, E8VM proposes an entire set of language tool-chain that puts code readability, or more precisely, code *comprehensibility* as the one and only first priority.

-Note that, even today, many programming langauges and systems put coding efficiency, performance and safety as first considerations, but readability and comprehensibility as the last
+Note that, even today, many programming languages and systems put coding efficiency, performance and safety as first considerations, but readability and comprehensibility as the last
 ([for example](http://andrewkelley.me/post/intro-to-zig.html)).

 I disagree with this ordering.
-At the scale of today's software enginneering, good code quality fundamentally comes from relentless iterations, and iterations require good code understandings by *human* programmers (before AI's can read and write
+At the scale of today's software engineering, good code quality fundamentally comes from relentless iterations, and iterations require good code understandings by *human* programmers (before AI's can read and write